 Fold in the heart, then tie your string into a bow to secure the fold.

 And … voilà!
 A simple and interactive handmade card that is sure to delight.

-Though I have shown you how to create this handmade card using printed scrapbook paper and a watercolor paper backing, you can modify the concept however you’d like!
+Though I have shown you how to create this DIY Valentine’s Day card using printed scrapbook paper and a watercolor paper backing, you can modify the concept however you’d like.
 Go wild using different papers and materials — no matter what, your piece will end up looking fantastic.
 It’s a quick, fun project that you will enjoy making and your recipient will be happy to receive!

 If you have any questions about this project, please feel free to ask!
 I’m happy to answer. 🙂 Thanks so much for reading TPK, and enjoy the rest of your day!

 This article was first posted in February of 2016.
 It has been updated with clearer instructions.